 Two things distinguish a wet room – continuous floor plans and open showers.
 In this case, the vertical shower head and black faucets have a partial glass enclosure, open on one side.

-The vaulted roof opens into a French window behind the tub.
+The vaulted roof opens into a French window behind the comfortable tub.
 The whole wet room floor is waterproofed concrete with impressive marble imitation striations.

 20. Bathroom zen